auraphp/Aura.Includer/README.md

 # Aura.Includer

-Include multiple files from specified directories, in order, with variables injected into a limited include scope.
+Include multiple files from specified directories, in order, with variables extracted into a limited include scope.